What went wrong for Trump in North Korea? Everything

 That's basically what Trump said Thursday, even as he mixed in some menacing words about the strength of the U.S. military.

-But Jake Sullivan, a former national security adviser to then-Vice President Joe Biden, said it’s difficult to tell where Trump will go from here on North Korea.
+But Jake Sullivan, who was national security adviser to Vice President Joe Biden, said it’s difficult to tell where Trump will go from here on North Korea.